Dr. Mark’s personal Heartfelt Leadership story

 I had to pause before I wrote the following, because even now forty-one years later it still emotionally overtakes me.

 I came from somewhat of a stern background and one in which I would be very reticent to show vulnerability especially in a completely raw form.
 So I was completely unprepared for what Mac said next:

 “M-a-h-k.
 You didn’t screw up.
 I mean you are miraculously passing (which was why they couldn’t flunk me out), but you are very screwed up.
 But I have a suspicion that if you got unscrewed up, that one day this school would be glad it gave you a second chance” (His kindness was so palpable, even now I can feel it, that I couldn’t look at him.
 All I could do was look down and feel this IV drip of safety and cry even more.
 It must be similar to the way someone feels who is in unbearable pain at the end of their life and what they feel when placed on a morphine drip).

-“In fact M-a-h-k, even if you don’t finish medical school or become a doctor I would be proud to know someone like you, because you have goodness and kindness and you have no idea how important and how much the world needs that.
+“In fact M-a-h-k, even if you don’t finish medical school or become a doctor or even do another thing, I would be proud to know someone like you, because you have goodness and kindness and you have no idea how important and how much the world needs that (I couldn't fathom anyone thinking I was worth anything if I couldn't do anything and only because of some quality they saw inside me).
 And you won’t know it until you’re 35, but first you have to make it until you are 35 (the tears were then pouring out like an ocean… just as they are now as I retell this to you).
 And one last thing, M-a-h-k and please look at me!”

 Tear filled to their limits, my eyes were a blur as I looked at Mac.